microsoft/dotnet/CONTRIBUTING.md

    `namespace` declarations and should be sorted alphabetically, with `System.` namespaces at the top and blank lines between different top level groups

+Maintaining consistent style within an existing file or library is preferred over the above guidelines when they contradict, which may occur in code that predates these guidelines.

 ### Example File:

 ```C#